freifunk-gluon/community-packages/ffmuc-mesh-vpn-wireguard-vxlan/README.md

 		iface = 'wg_mesh_vpn', -- not 'mesh-vpn', this is used for the VXLAN interface mtu = 1406,
-		broker = 'broker.ffmuc.net', -- base path of broker, will be combined with API path loadbalancing = '1' -- controls whether to use the loadbalancing/gateway assignment feature of the broker peers = { -- only needed if 'loadbalancing = '0''
+		broker = 'broker.ffmuc.net', -- base path of broker, will be combined with API path

+		-- loadbalancing controls whether the client can enable the loadbalancing/gateway assignment feature of the broker -- on: the client will always use loadbalancing
+		-- off: the client cannot enable loadbalancing
+		-- on-by-default: the client can enable/disable loadbalancing and will use loadbalancing by default -- off-by-default: the client can enable/disable loadbalancing and will not use loadbalancing by default loadbalancing = 'on-by-default', -- optional

+		peers = { -- not needed if loadbalancing = 'on'
 			{
 				publickey = 'TszFS3oFRdhsJP3K0VOlklGMGYZy+oFCtlaghXJqW2g=',
 				endpoint = 'gw04.ext.ffmuc.net:40011',